Wild Indonesia: Wildlife Adventure in Sumatra |Komodo NP |Sulawesi New Trip

 Meals : Breakfast

-Today you drive back to the airport in time to catch a domestic flight to Bali or Jakarta to catch for your onward flight back home.
+Today you drive back to Manado airport in time to catch a domestic flight to Jakarta.
+You then transfer to your hotel for the night.

 Included